Mission Statement

 Effective and efficient use of public funds – The District shall continually strive to efficiently use all resources and to minimize costs associated with District functions.

-Respect for the opinions and interest of all Valley residents – The District shall respect the interests and opinions of all Valley residents and fully consider these opinions, working collaboratively, in carrying out the District’s mission.
+Respect for the Opinions and Interest of All Valley Residents – The District shall respect the interests and opinions of all Valley residents and fully consider these opinions, seeking collaboration with federal, state, and local agencies, agriculture, businesses, community groups and residents in carrying out the District’s mission.

 Back to Top